The individual on whose life an annuity is based. This is generally the person receiving or entitled to receive annuity payments.

 A tax form for the United States which certifies an individual’s taxpayer identification number.

-Rising Capital is here to help you get cash now for your structured settlement or annuity payments.
+Rising Capital is here to help you access the present value of your future assets.
 We’ve helped thousands of people get access to the money they’re entitled to and we’re ready to help you, too.

-Getting a quote for the exchange of your structured settlement or annuity payments is the first step towards you taking control of your finances and your future.
+Getting the present value of your future asset is the first step towards you taking control of your finances and your future.